-When employees work in groups, they are best served by focusing more on how they can benefit others, and not just themselves, new research finds.
+When employees work in groups, they are best served by focusing more on how they can benefit others and not just themselves, research has shown.

-When team members are motivated more to help others, even at the expense of their own performance, their teams perform better, a study recently published in the Academy of Management Journal found.
+When team members are motivated to help others, even at the expense of their own performance, their teams perform better, according to a study published in the journal Academy of Management.

-This type behavior is defined as prosocial motivation, which highlights the social aspect of work by emphasizing individuals' concerns about how their actions can affect others' well-being.
-Prosocially motivated individuals are described as givers who are primarily concerned with contributing benefits to others, rather than calculating personal returns, the research said.
+This type of behavior is defined as prosocial motivation, which highlights the social aspect of work by emphasizing individuals' concerns about how their actions can affect others' well-being.
+Prosocially motivated individuals are described as givers who are concerned primarily with contributing benefits to others, rather than calculating personal returns, according to the research.

-"Extending this idea to the work-team context, when team members have a strong belief that they can work together to make a positive influence on the well-being of relevant others, such as their colleagues, clients, customers and community, they are likely to work together effectively over the long term," Jasmine Hu, one of the study's authors and an assistant professor of management at the University of Notre Dame's Mendoza College of Business in Indiana, told Business News Daily
+"Extending this idea to the work-team context, when team members have a strong belief that they can work together to make a positive influence on the well-being of relevant others – such as their colleagues, clients, customers and community – they are likely to work together effectively over the long term," Jasmine Hu, one of the study's authors and an assistant professor of management at the University of Notre Dame's Mendoza College of Business at the time of the study , told Business News Daily.

 "Findings from both the field study and lab research showed that the greater motivation to benefit others, the higher the levels of cooperation and viability and the higher the subsequent team performance," Hu said in a statement.

-The research also revealed that when team members look out for the well-being of others, employees are less likely to voluntarily leave their teams.
+The research also revealed that when team members looked out for the well-being of others, employees were less likely to voluntarily leave their teams.

 Hu said the researchers found that prosocial motivation matters to the effectiveness of a wide range of work teams.

-The study's authors discovered that the benefits a team gets from prosocial employees depend on how closely team members work with each other.
-The more closely teams worked together, the greater was the benefit of prosocial motivations, the researchers said.
+The study's authors discovered that the benefits a team gets from prosocial employees depend on how closely team members work with one another.
+The more closely the teams worked together, the greater the benefits of prosocial motivations were, the researchers said.

 "The highest level of team effectiveness was achieved when team motivation to benefit others and the interdependence of tasks among team members were both high," Hu said.